How to Remove Old Stains from Upholstery

 When working on old stains, ensure that you pay particular attention to these codes.
 Do not use water on upholstery labeled as S and vice versa.

-- First vacuum the piece of furniture to remove any easy to clear debris or crumbs on it.
-This will ensure that no extra dirt is worked into the stain once you are scrubbing the stain out.
+- First vacuum the furniture to remove any easy to clean debris.
+This will ensure that no extra dirt is worked into the stain once you start applying chemicals and working the stain.

 - If your furniture can be cleaned using water or has the W or SW code, then steam off the stain to loosen it up before embarking on aggressive stain removal.
 You can use a steamer, or a simple iron steam, by pressing the steam button.

-A numerable amount of that past evidence of yummy meals had on the couch can be cleaned out with a simple sponge or clean cloth, some water and a tablespoon of a good clear dishwashing liquid, clear water-based shampoo or foam upholstery cleaner.
+Most food stains can be cleaned with a simple sponge or clean cloth, some water and a tablespoon of clear dishwashing liquid, clear water-based shampoo or foam upholstery cleaner.

-If you are not sure if it was a curry or that incredible cream sauce from two months back that left the indelible mark, do not use hot or warm water to treat it, because, in the case of the cream, it will make the stain harder to deal with.
+If you are not sure if the stain was a curry or that incredible cream sauce from two months back, do not use hot or warm water to treat it.
+In the case of the cream, it will make the stain harder to deal with.

 Proteins curdle and set more in the fabric when introduced to heat, so use cold water to treat old stains whenever you are not sure of the source of the stain.